See also

 *The market analysis posted here is meant to increase your awareness, but not to give instructions to make a trade.

-Analysis of Tuesday's Trades 1H Chart of GBP/USD The GBP/USD pair declined rather significantly on Tuesday.
-While the pound's drop began somewhat sluggishly, in the evening, Donald Trump finally decided
+Analysis of Wednesday's Trades 1H Chart of GBP/USD The GBP/USD pair also continued its upward movement on Wednesday, for the same reasons as the EUR/USD pair.
+Donald Trump keeps firing

 Your IP address shows that you are currently located in the USA.
 If you are a resident of the United States, you are prohibited from using the services of InstaFintech Group including online trading, online transfers, deposit/withdrawal of funds, etc.